Nothing conjures up tummy comfort more than savory vegetables in gravy, covered in a flaky, buttery crust.

-Amy’s is a great representation of this.
+Amy’s is a great representation of the melting pot that is American food culture.
 In addition to pot pies, the company sells burritos, bowls, pizza, wraps, soups, and chili.
 Sounds familiar right?

-The savory flavor of Vegetable Pot Pie is kind of meaty too, so it is a good substitute for ham or turkey.
+The savory flavor of vegetable pot pie is kind of meaty too, so it is a good substitute for ham or turkey.

-Simmer a bit, and then transfer to a baking dish.
+Simmer a bit, then transfer to a baking dish.
 Cover the stew-like mixture with pastry, bake, and you are set.

 Recipe for Classic Vegetable Pot Pie